-- 19. Articles 4.1 to 4.3 detail the reporting obligations of Audit Committees in relation to the use of Competitive Tender Processes. - 20.
-If a Competitive Tender Process has not been completed for Auditor Appointments in relation to five consecutive Financial Years, the Audit Committee must, in the Audit Committee Report covering the fifth Financial Year, state the Financial Year in which the FTSE 350 Company intends to complete a Competitive Tender Process and why this period is in the best interests of the members.
-This reporting process must also be repeated in each subsequent Audit Committee Report until the FTSE 350 Company completes a Competitive Tender Process.
-Where the Audit Committee decides that a proposed Financial Year is no longer the appropriate period in which to conduct a Competitive Tender Process, it must provide reasons for the decision. - 21.
-Article 4.4 provides for information required to be provided to Bidders in a Competitive Tender Process and seeks to align requirements with the Regulation.
+- 20. Articles 4.1 to 4.4 detail the reporting obligations of Audit Committees in relation to the use of Competitive Tender Processes. - 21.
+If a Competitive Tender Process has not been completed for Auditor Appointments in relation to five consecutive Financial Years, the Audit Committee must, in the Audit Committee Report covering the fifth Financial Year (or elsewhere in the annual report if an Audit Committee Report is not issued), state the Financial Year in which the FTSE 350 Company intends to complete a Competitive Tender Process and why this period is in the best interests of the members.
+This reporting process must also be repeated in each subsequent Audit Committee Report (or elsewhere in the annual report if an Audit Committee Report is not issued) until the FTSE 350 Company completes a Competitive Tender Process.
+Where the Audit Committee

+- decides that a proposed Financial Year is no longer the appropriate period in which to conduct a Competitive Tender Process, it must provide reasons for the decision. - 22.
+Article 4.5 provides for information required to be provided to Bidders in a Competitive Tender Process and seeks to align requirements with the Regulation.
 Tender documents may, for example, include disclosure to Bidders of information on the planning and execution of, and findings of the Incumbent Auditor, in relation to the Statutory Audit of the Group, and a breakdown of the number of hours worked by staff grade, geographic location and principal audit areas.